 (xiii) Any decision to enter into any contractual relationship with any third party.

 Dissolution.
-The Company shall dissolve, and its affairs shall be wound up, upon the first to occur of the following: (a) the unanimous written consent of the Member(s), (b) the withdrawal, bankruptcy or dissolution of a Member or the occurrence of any other event which terminates the continued membership of the Member(s) in the Company, or (c) the entry of a decree of judicial dissolution under the Act.
+The Company shall dissolve, and its affairs shall be wound up, upon the first to occur of the following: (a) the unanimous written consent of the Member(s), , or (b) the entry of a decree of judicial dissolution under the Act.

 Admission and Capital Contributions.
 The Member(s) are hereby deemed admitted as a member of the Company as of the effective date of the Company’s initial Certificate of Formation.
 The Member(s) are all the members of the Company and has a one hundred (100%) percent membership interest in the Company.
-As of the date hereof, has contributed $100.00 in cash to the Company.
+As of the date hereof, each Member has contributed $100.00 in cash to the Company.
 The transfer of any Membership Interest or addition of any member shall be made with the approval of the Member(s).

 Additional Contributions.
 The Member(s) are not required to make any additional capital contribution to the Company.
 However, the Member(s) may, with the unanimous written consent of the Member(s), make additional capital contributions to the Company.